estfernan/boost/docs/sv_gene_detection.rst

 SV Gene Detection
 ===============================

-boost package includes the functions of five SV gene identification methods: BOOST-GP, BOOST-Ising, SPARK, BinSpect and SpatialDE.
-The expression (count or normalized level) for one gene, and other information, are the inputs for these functions.
-We choose gene 'Doc2g' and show the SV gene detection process on it.
+boost package includes the functions of five SV gene identification methods: BOOST-GP, BOOST-MI, SPARK, BinSpect and SpatialDE.
+The expressions (counts or normalized levels) for one gene, and other information, are the inputs for these functions.
+We choose gene 'Doc2g' in Mouse Olfactory Bulb data (replicate 11) and show the SV gene detection process on it.
 ::
     abs_expr <- count[, 'Doc2g']